hcsa/yacg/README.md

       - name: Subtle
         description: Can be cast at any point while the opponent isn't looking
         id: TXXX
+    flavor-text: |
+      An optional text that has no impact on gameplay

   # All fields that have no gameplay influence
   metadata: